 “The one-handed design resonated with most people because, if it’s a device that’s familiar enough to walk around with it and not project any intimidation, that’s attractive.

 “If they want to make the statement, and emit more of an intimidating tone, they can buy the Pulse,” he adds.
-Eastwood isn’t trying to convince gun lovers to mothball their weapons, per se: “You still want to provide an alternative for them.
+Eastwood isn’t trying to convince gun lovers to mothball their current defense tools, per se: “You still want to provide an alternative for them.
 Especially a non-lethal alternative.
 It’s a supplement.”

 He’s trying to reinvent the wheel – not stop people walking.
 But three years into his work at Axon, Eastwood is “excited” about offering security to consumers – whatever the form.

 “Everybody wants to feel safe,” he says.
 “That I can say with certainty.”